aau-claaudia/sci-sw-dev-2021/scientific_software_management_plan.md

 ## Purpose
 *What is the purpose of the scientific software?
 What scientific question are you trying to answer?
 What scientific methodology will be used?*

-The software is just a collection of ad-hoc python scripts that will be used to analyse data from the results of wind turbine simulations.
+The software is just a collection of ad-hoc python and MATLAB scripts that will be used to analyse data from the results of wind turbine simulations.
 The codes as such do not have a single scientific question that is being tried to answer but answer a broad range of questions related to wind turbine stability.
 The methodologies used are related to concepts of system identification, machine learning and time series analysis.

 ## Where will code exist during project?: